jakejs/jake/README.md

     foo bar baz
     zoobie asdf
 Running `jake` with no arguments runs the default task.

+__Note for zsh users__ : you will need to escape the brackets or wrap in single quotes like this to pass parameters :

+    jake 'awesome[foo,bar,baz]'

+An other solution is to desactivate permannently file-globbing for the `jake` command.
+You can do this by adding this line to your `.zshrc` file :

+    alias jake="noglob jake"

 ### Running tasks from within other tasks